-Warm and cozy, this Whole30 Beef Stew is made using your Instant Pot – ready in under an hour, you’ll be able to enjoy a comforting bowl of hearty beef stew in no time!
+This Whole30 Instant Pot Beef Stew is ready to enjoy in under an hour, you’ll be able to enjoy a comforting bowl of beef stew in no time!

-How long to pressure cook beef stew in your Instant Pot:
+How long to pressure cook this beef stew

-I love to add diced potatoes like the classic recipe calls for, but if you’re watching your carbs, feel free to omit, and serve over mashed cauliflower!
+I love to add diced potatoes like the classic recipe calls for, but if you’re watching your carbs, feel free to omit, and serve over mashed cauliflower instead.

 whole30 instant pot beef stew